Understanding Regression Coefficients: Standardized vs Unstandardized

 What Is the Real Use of Standardized Coefficients?

-They are mainly used to rank predictors (or independent or explanatory variables) as they eliminate the units of measurement of independent and dependent variables).
+They mainly use them to rank predictors (or independent or explanatory variables) as these eliminate the units of measurement of independent and dependent variables.
 We can rank independent variables with an absolute value of standardized coefficients.
-The most important variable will have the maximum absolute value of the standardized coefficient.
+The most important variable will have the maximum absolute value of the standardized regression coefficient.

 For example: